moveworks/developer-docs/use-case-guides/coupa-approvals-notifications/README.md

 ## Step 2: Test required APIs with Postman

 Copy the cURL commands below into your API client like Postman for testing.
-Substitute any `{{placeholder text}}` with relevant Workday API credentials or inputs.
+Substitute any `{{placeholder text}}` with relevant Coupa API credentials or inputs.

 **API 1: Authorization**